3. Material Accounting Policies

 Any gain or loss on disposal of an investment property is recognized in Statement of Profit and Loss.

-f) Impairment of non-financial assets
+f) Impairment of Financial and non-financial assets

 Non-financial assets of the Company, other than inventories and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset’s recoverable amount is estimated.